Schloss Linderhof (Linderhof palace)

 I find myself, however, busting at the gums to think of a better term for the slice of heaven they call Linderhof.

-It took my friend Petra and me a good hour driving south from Munich to see
+It took me a good hour driving south from Munich to see

 Linderhof, stopping in at Garmisch-Partenkirchen for a quick coffee along the way.